dodyg/practical-aspnetcore/projects/3-0/README.md

 * [Json - Serializing Anonymous Type](/projects/3-0/json-3)

-  Create adhoc JSON document using anonymous type and serialize it to stream directly using `JsonSerializer.WriteAsync`.
+  Create adhoc JSON document using anonymous type and serialize it to stream directly using `JsonSerializer.SerializeAsync`.

 * [Json - Control serialization using attributes](/projects/3-0/json-4)